 Philadelphia is steeped in Revolutionary War history, and it’s located in the Delaware Valley region of the state.
 Its metro area includes parts of New Jersey and Delaware, and the PA suburbs of Bucks, Berks, Chester, Delaware, Montgomery, and Philadelphia.

 As the sixth-largest metropolitan area in the country, this region has world-class institutions, services, and recreation.
-Its main bodies of water are the Delaware and Schuylkill Rivers, and there are unique small towns in and outside of the city itself.
-There are 102 active lifestyle communities in Philadelphia and its suburbs, plus many more that are commutable from NJ and DE.
+Its main bodies of water are the Delaware and Schuylkill Rivers, and there are unique small towns near the city.
+There are 123 active lifestyle communities in Philadelphia and its suburbs, plus many more that are commutable from NJ and DE.

 Pittsburgh’s main airport is Pittsburgh International, and the Port Authority of Allegheny County provides public transit for the greater Pittsburgh area.
 They provide light rail, bus, and paratransit services.
-There's also an Amtrak stop downtown.
-More people drive into work in Pittsburgh than Philly, and there are 4.19 parking garages per 1,000 residents.
-Gas is generally a bit more expensive in Pittsburgh, averaging five cents more a gallon.
+There’s also an Amtrak stop downtown, and more people drive into work in Pittsburgh than in Philly.

-Finding parking in Philly is harder, with just 0.56 garages for every 1,000 residents.
-The main airport is Philadelphia International, but travelers can also drive to the Wilmington or Newark airports.
-There's an Amtrak station here as well, part of the vast transportation network that serves the area.
-In addition to local rail lines, there are buses and trolleys as well as trains and buses that come in from New Jersey and other areas.
+The main airport in Philadelphia is Philadelphia International, but travelers can also drive to the Wilmington or Newark airports.
+There’s an Amtrak station here as well, part of the vast transportation network that serves the area.
+In addition to local rail lines, there are buses and trolleys that come in from New Jersey and other areas.

 Outdoor and Indoor Attractions

 These two cities have an abundance of shopping, modern conveniences, restaurants, cultural and historical landmarks, and year-round recreation.